ysyk2021/how-to-foster-resilience-in-times-of-change-and-uncertainty-in-the-workplace/src/chapter-9-2.md

-# Strategies for Overcoming Obstacles in Times of Change and Uncertainty in the Workplace

 In today's fast-paced and ever-changing work environment, it is crucial to foster resilience to overcome obstacles that arise during times of change and uncertainty.
 This chapter aims to provide you with effective strategies to navigate through these challenges and emerge stronger as an individual and as a team.